 In recent years, many valuable solutions to the global issue of identity have emerged.
 Providers of face recognition, mobile credentials, blockchain, behavioural biometrics, IAM and machine learning all offer the potential to establish digital identity, with greater certainty.

 Financial Institutions and many other global businesses are implementing advanced solutions across their digital portfolios, to verify the identity of their customers accurately, seamlessly and in line with evolving regulation.

 But technology alone cannot solve the issue of digital identity.
 Many of the hurdles of governance, borders and trust are yet to be overcome.
-Approaches to digital identity have been diverse, making harmonisation, standardisation and interoperability key to developing a future identity ecosystem.
+Approaches have been diverse, making harmonisation, standardisation and interoperability key to developing a future identity ecosystem.

 For digital identity to grow, technical specifications, data protection, privacy laws and consumer expectations must be aligned.
 Innovation is key, but it will come down to standardisation and best practice to shape trust.
 Across the industry, the importance of laying out a robust ‘trust framework’, for identity has been increasingly appreciated.